sahilatahar/Code-Sync/README.md

 -   👥 User presence list of users currently in the collaboration session, including online/offline status indicators
 -   📁 Open, edit, save, and delete file functionalities
 -   💾 Option to download files edited within the collaboration session
+-   💬 **Group chatting** allows users to communicate in real-time while working on code.

 ## 💻 Tech Stack